 Also, a word on wrinkles: when we recently shared this picture people asked if I didn’t age.
 I definitely do have wrinkles, but I have noticed in the last year or so of using coconut oil every night before bed that my skin feels more hydrated and plumper if that makes sense – so it’s less dry and therefor my crinkly eyes and forehead don’t show up as clearly.
 So yes: coconut oil is my anti aging secret.
 I’m basically a witch doctor and if anyone has any ailment I say “put coconut oil on it!”
 Like that dad from My Big Fat Greek Wedding and his Windex.

-And as for a toner/skin cleanser, I splash some apple cider vinegar on a cotton ball and rub it all over my face in the morning as I’m pouring my tea (I actually keep cotton balls and ACV in the cabinet with my mugs since I do it at the same time).
-It doesn’t make my face shiny or anything, and it seems to also help with avoiding breakouts and just generally clarifying my skin (also, a cotton ball soaked in ACV and held on a skin tag for a few minutes a few days in a row will literally make it FALL OFF YOUR BODY).
+It doesn’t make my face shiny or anything, and it seems to also help with avoiding breakouts, reducing blackheads a ton, and just generally clarifying my skin (also, a cotton ball soaked in not-watered-down ACV and held on a skin tag for a few minutes for a few days in a row will literally make it FALL OFF YOUR BODY).
 I know that’s gross, but it’s also kind of a miracle.
 I did one next to my eye that bugged me so much and three days later it was GONEZO.
 See ya later, taggy. (*flashes peace sign at skin tag*)

 So that’s it.
 I’m sure I forgot something, but that’s generally what things we buy, how we use them, why we like them, and look, I even worked skin tags into the discussion.
 Also I’d love to hear if you have any simplifying products or routines that you guys use at home, so feel free to share them on Instagram or Facebook with us.